The following is a list of key steps to help medical students during the match process:

 - Dr. Neda Frayha: 410-706-7476

 We also suggest reviewing the Residency Application Manual sections on "Timeline", "Writing the MSPE/Getting Advice" and "Transcripts" for specific guidance on procedures.
-We may go to using electronic photographs this year, so don’t worry about those just yet.
-We will get back to you.
 Also, please look at the Match Process Timeline to give you a bigger snapshot of the next few months and what you need to accomplish.

 Electronic Residency Application Service (ERAS)